 - Inspect the glass regularly in order to detect any cracks.
 If you spot one, turn the stove off immediately.
 Do not abuse the glass door by striking or slamming shut.
-Do not use the stove if the glass is broken. - If the glass on your stove breaks, replace only with glazing supplied from the OSBURN dealer. - To replace the glass, remove the screws retaining the gasket frame inside the door and lift.
-Replace the damaged piece with a new one.
+Do not use the stove if the glass is broken. - If the glass on your stove breaks, replace only with glazing supplied from the OSBURN dealer.
+Replace only with 255 mm x 450 mm (I0" x I6") x 5 mm Ceramic glass. - To replace the glass, remove the screws retaining the glass mouldings inside the door.
+Remove the mouldings and replace the damaged piece with a new one.
 Perform the procedure backwards after replacing.
 When replacing the glass, you should change the glass gasket to make sure you keep it sealed. - Never wash the glass with a product that may scratch.
 Use a specialized product, available in the stores where wood stoves are sold. - The glass should be washed only when cold.